 Swiss pairings over 4 rounds with a 40 minute time control per player.
+Standard BGA rules apply with Komi of 7.5.
+Standard MSO tie-breaks apply, except that point spread is ignored.

 The origins of the game are obscure, but Go players frequently refer to their game being 4,000 years old.
 The game was invented in China, but its spiritual home has long been Japan, where it supports a corps of professional players, teachers and commentators.
 It is also extremely popular in Korea.